PelionIoT/meta-pelion-edge/README.md

-# Meta for Pelion OS Edge firmware
+# Meta for Pelion Edge firmware

-This repository contains the package and recipes that make up the meta layer for Pelion OS Edge.
+This repository contains the package and recipes that make up the meta layer for Pelion Edge.
 It is intended to be used as part of a Yocto Linux build.
-This repository also includes instructions for [Building](https://github.com/armpelionedge/meta-pelion-os-edge/blob/master/BUILD.md) and [Flashing](https://github.com/armpelionedge/meta-pelion-os-edge/blob/master/FLASH.md) a complete firmware image.
+This repository also includes instructions for [Building](https://github.com/armpelionedge/meta-pelion-edge/blob/master/BUILD.md) and [Flashing](https://github.com/armpelionedge/meta-pelion-edge/blob/master/FLASH.md) a complete firmware image.

 Optionally, there are two automation repositories for convenience.

-[Repo Manifest](https://github.com/armpelionedge/manifest-pelion-os-edge) can be used to manage all the repositories (including this one) used for a complete build.
+[Repo Manifest](https://github.com/armpelionedge/manifest-pelion-edge) can be used to manage all the repositories (including this one) used for a complete build.

-[Build Environment](https://github.com/armpelionedge/build-pelion-os-edge) provides a Docker container with all of the requirements for build and a Makefile for building using the make utility.
+[Build Environment](https://github.com/armpelionedge/build-pelion-edge) provides a Docker container with all of the requirements for build and a Makefile for building using the make utility.

 ## Supported Platforms